harshit-k17/StockMarketAnalysis_Kafka_AWS/README.md

 # Stock Market Kafka Real Time Data Engineering Project

 ## Introduction
-In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
+In this project, I have executed an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.

-We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.
+I've used different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

 ## Architecture
 <img src="Architecture.jpg">